oracle-quickstart/oci-arch-ci-cd/README.md

 You see details of the nodes running in the cluster.

-## Step 10: Create a pipeline using Blue Ocean
+## Step 10: Create pipeline using Blue Ocean

 Finally, with all the configurations done, lets create the pipeline.